 Make sure that you have a social media policy that applies to how your employees behave on their social media accounts.
 Your employees must understand what’s expected of them.
 This is true on both personal and professional social media accounts.
 You cannot censure employees for their posts.
 However, you can inform employees that any posts that reflect poorly on the business can result in immediate termination or other disciplinary action.

-Lastly, make sure your social media policy for both personal and business accounts is available for your employees to access at any point.
-Encourage them to ask questions if they have any.
+Lastly, make sure your social media policy is accessible.
+Both personal and business accounts should be available for your employees to access at any point.
+Encourage them to ask questions they have.
 This will eliminate confusion down the road.

 We are all trying to improve our social media presence.
 For those of you looking to gain more Instagram followers, check out this previous post.